We’ve moved! As of April 1, 2022 our new address is 770 Sheridan Lake Road, Rapid City, South Dakota 57702

 Child support is expected to be paid by both parents to a reasonable degree.
 The factors for child support are based on the income of both parents, the child’s needs, and the possible future earning capacity of each parent.
 Our legal team can help you get a clear understanding of all of these financing factors so we can work towards a fair child support agreement that takes care of your child.

 Reach Out to Our South Dakota Family Lawyers

 To make certain your divorce is handled correctly and your best interests are upheld, our South Dakota divorce lawyers take the time to get to know you and your situation as to best provide personalized, caring representation.

 No one is given a cookie-cutter solution or a pre-manufactured approach to their case.
-It is this dedication to genuine yet effective legal representation that has made us stand out for close to 30 years, and we proudly continue the tradition each time our family law attorneys accept a new divorce case for a client.
+It is this dedication to genuine yet effective legal representation that has made us stand out for 30 years, and we proudly continue the tradition each time our family law attorneys accept a new divorce case for a client.